Reflective Decoding: Beyond Unidirectional Generation with Off-the-Shelf Language Models: Appendix

 \subsection{Derivation of Sampling Function}

-Here we derive the sampling function used for \method, working from a definition of similarity based on context and deriving a function that allows generation.
-This section is meant to supplement and expand upon \S\ref{subseq_intuitions_and_theory}.

-To begin, for correctness we use the notation $P_{c|s}$ to denote the distribution of contexts $c$ for source sentence $s$.
-In practice, this will be 1-sided context, for instance right-hand context $c_{rh}$.
-In this case, $P_{c|s}$ would be estimated by the left-to-right language model conditioned on s: $\text{\lrLM}(c|s)$.
-A clarifying example is included in figure \ref{fig_1} where contexts are sampled from this distribution.
+Here we derive the sampling function used for \method, which allows generation using contextual similarity.
+This supplements \S\ref{subseq_intuitions_and_theory}. $P_{c|s}$ denotes the distribution of contexts $c$ for sentence $s$.
+This will be 1-sided context, for instance right-hand context $c_{rh}$ (i.e. $P_{c|s}$ would be estimated by left-to-right \lrLM conditioned on s $\text{\lrLM}(c|s)$).
+Reversed $P_{s|c}$ goes back from context \textit{towards} text.
+With right-hand context, this is estimated by $\text{\rlLM}(s|c)$.

-The reverse distribution $P_{s|c}$ is the opposite: going back from context \textit{towards} text.
-With right-hand context, this is estimated by the the reverse language model $\text{\rlLM}(s|c)$.
-We will begin by using the more general notation ($P_{c|s},P_{s|c}$) while considering theoretical quantities, then transition to using the language model distributions (\lrLM,\rlLM) when we are estimating these quantities in practice.

-In \S\ref{subseq_intuitions_and_theory}, we consider the task of comparing a source sentence $s_{src}$ with another sentence $\hat{s}$.
-For instance, we may want to know if $\hat{s}$ is a paraphrase of $s_{src}$.
-Following a distributional intuition \citep{firth1957synopsis} that text with similar meaning will appear in similar contexts, we define a simple way to compare meaning
+In \S\ref{subseq_intuitions_and_theory}, we consider the task of comparing a source sentence $s_{src}$ with another sentence $s$.
+For instance, we may want to know if $s$ is a paraphrase of $s_{src}$.
+Following a distributional intuition \citep{firth1957synopsis} we define a simple way to compare meaning:

-Where $D_{KL}$ is the Kullback–Leibler measuring the difference between the distributions $P_{c|s_{src}}$ and $P_{c|\hat{s}}$.
-This is a simple way to capture a notion above: we take the amount the contexts of $s_{src}$ and $\hat{s}$ differ as a proxy for their difference in meaning and connotation.
+Where $D_{KL}$ is the Kullback–Leibler divergence measuring the difference between distributions $P_{c|s_{src}}$ and $P_{c|s}$.
+This captures a notion above: we take the amount the contexts of $s_{src}$ and $s$ differ as a proxy for their difference in meaning.